bmetherall/Oxford/Writing_Skills.md

 - Offer another viewpoint
 - Mention further work

+## Revision
+- Can words/phrases/sentences be removed without changing the meaning?
+- Should any paragraphs be switched?
+- Are there any ambiguities?
+- Is there unnecessary repetition?
+- Passive to active voice?
+- Is each claim supported?
+- Is the notation consistent?
+- Are the references correct (to figures, sections...)?

+## Publishing

+###### Choosing a Journal
+- Read objectives of the Journal
+- See what journals are referenced a lot in your paper
+- Audience

 ## General
 - Number all equations
 - No 'Figure x shows', figures cannot show (or sections or papers)